 I haven’t said this publicly, in part because I know she might be reading this, but I left work in 2016 because we had to fire our nanny.
-One day, she didn’t buckle Clara into her car seat.
+It happened because she didn’t buckle Clara into her car seat before driving off.
 She didn’t forget, she just didn’t do it.
-And we caught her in public, driving from one errand to the next with Clara and her son just sitting in the back seat.
-This wasn’t just some random teenage babysitter, this was the grown woman who cared for Clara for the first two years of her life.
+And we caught her doing it in public, driving from one errand to the next with two-year-old Clara and her own toddler son just plopped down freestyle in the back seat.
+This wasn’t just some random teenage babysitter either – this was a grown woman and mother-of-two (of her own kids) who had cared for Clara since she was 3 months old.
 And it was devastating.

 Call it a sign, call it whatever, but the day she did that was the day I left the newsroom to be a stay-at-home mom.